Maths

 If it is possible to run the return header below the trap outlet this would be the more practical method in regard to the flow of condensate.
 Regarding other concerns, dropping the trap discharge piping down normally necessitates floor penetrations.

 With the condensate dropping down from the trap discharge to the return header the designer doesn't have to be concerned with the lack of lift pressure.
-However, if there is no alternative but to return the condensate overhead then the designer is going to require a ARI Steamline CRPS. condensate pump.
+However, if there is no alternative but to return the condensate overhead then the designer is going to require a ARI India CRPS. condensate pump.
 If it is at all possible combine the flow of two or more traps by routing a collection header and running it to the condensate pump.

 The steam-powered condensate pump is an equipment item that allows condensate or other liquids to accumulate, by gravity, in the pump chamber under low pressure.
 The condensate then gets pumped to its destination by steam, air or inert gas pressure.